dhruvi1508200403-cmd/IMDB_Dataset_Sentiment_Prediction/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GNU](LICENSE).